Thailand

 Their shops are just places to ensnare people and are located in heavily touristed areas.
 The clothes are normally made in the same sweatshop factories in poor parts of town using slave labour.

-One tip I read somewhere - if you do decide to use an Indian tailor - is to lie about your departure date.
+One tip I read somewhere - if you really insist on using the services of an Indian tailor - is to lie about your departure date.
 If they know when you are leaving they will deliver your clothes just as you are about to leave but there won't be any time to make alterations when you find you can't button up your trousers.
 However, if you have more time in the country they can then make the necessary alterations.

 Return to top of page